yujunz/gitlab.com-runbooks/howto/chef-guidelines.md

   - Kept in the respective cookbook.
      Roles are the place where you can change settings, not in unrelated cookbooks. e.g. the haproxy cookbook is not the place for [openssh settings](https://gitlab.com/gitlab-cookbooks/gitlab-haproxy/commit/f8aaa5d3ec344fba38bd15948d04854317e9e3ce#20875b27e096b4a4356a90b6ae97d03a1dbf877a_35_32).

   - Come with sane defaults.
 This plays into the testability of a cookbook.
-Never assume that attributes will be set elsewhere: set defaults of fail.
+Never assume that attributes will be set elsewhere: either **set defaults** or **fail**.
 * Try to avoid setting attributes via cookbooks e.g. `node.default['openssh']['sshd']['port'] = 23` this becomes hard to follow, when you are searching for the cause of issues.

 ### Documentation